aelveborn/gitignore-umbraco/README.md

-# .gitignore for Umbraco #
+# Gitignore for Umbraco #

-.gitignore and .gitattributes for Umbraco websites.
+.gitignore for Umbraco web sites.

-## Setup and options ##
+## Setup ##

+Copy the file .gitignore to the root folder of your git repository.

+## Options ##

 For security reasons in public projects, be sure to uncomment the following line in .gitignore:

 \# /web.config

-To ignore install folder, uncomment the following line.
+To ignore the install folder, uncomment the following line.
 This is useful if you deploy live site from git or you don't want temporary install files in git.

 \# Install/